ST. CROIX INSIGHTS

 BY BRETT ANDERSON/ST.CROIX ADVISORS, LLC

 What to do when the outcome is not what you expected?
 Now we know that outcomes can be both unexpectedly bad or good.
-Let’s get the bad news of out of the way first.
+Let’s get the bad news of unexpected death or disability out of the way first.

 The most important step to minimize these impacts (and forgive my redundancy, but it’s true) is planning.
 The more prepared you are in the event something should happen, the better off you are when something does happen.